A stop loss in forex trading is one of the major risk management tool you need to master before you start trading.

 Also, it tell you how much you are likely to loss on your account in case a trade goes against you.

-A stop loss is an offsetting order which exits your trade if a certain price level is reached.
+In other wards, a stop loss is an order which exits your trade if a certain price level is reached.

-At any one point the market can move in any direction, there is no one or any trading system that can predict the market 100%.
+At any time, the market can move in any direction.
+There is no one or any trading system that can predict the market 100%.

 This means, you should first think about how much you can lose on a wrong trade before thinking of what you can make out of the market.

-When you think about how much you can lose in a trade before thinking of profits, you will be able to understand and accept that losses are part of trading.
-When understand this, you will be able to plan on how you can reduce or minimize them as you increase your chances of maximizing your profits.
+Once you understand that, you will eventually accept that losses are part of trading.
+It helps you to plan on how you can reduce or minimize your losses at the same time maximize your profits.

 One sure way of minimizing losses is by setting a stop loss for every trade you take.

 Your loss should not make significant influence on your life or relations.
 Check 2% risk rule.

 The chart below shows an example of a stop loss on a short position.

 Anything from global politics, major economic events, Central bank decisions and any kind of crisis or event, can make currency prices faster and more volatile than you can blink.

 With a stop loss your body is less susceptible to pressure due to stress and fear, therefore you can easily make good trading decisions.

-When your stop loss is hit, your trade automatically closes out and you are out of the market with acceptable loss.
+Also, when your stop loss is hit, your trade automatically closes out and you are out of the market with acceptable loss.